-In this category we are looking for examples of work which highlights excellence in the key areas which are the foundation of great internal communication.
-It is a category that recognises the designers, writers and image makers who are demonstrating exemplary skills.
+In this category we are looking for examples of work which highlight excellence in key areas which are the foundation of great internal communication.
+It is a category that recognises the designers, writers and image makers who demonstrate exemplary skills.

 We define good design as the combination of imagination with fit-for-purpose, so it’s important that you tell us about that purpose and show how the design was developed to deliver it.
 We appreciate that few organisations are likely to have evaluated the specific impact of design in the success of a channel, but we would like to see any anecdotal evidence of the effectiveness of the design as well as evidence that the overall channel has been successful.

 A specific image, photographic or illustrative, which is striking and encapsulates what is being communicated – this class includes all imagery, including publication covers and imagery supporting articles etc. You can enter either a single image or a small portfolio of images and it could also include AI generated material (which must be disclosed as such).

 Best One-Off Feature